mariahnorell/website/content/courses/intro_pa/python/python.md

 Writing .head() or .tail(), it will automatically return 5 variables.
 To return a specific number, place that desired number within the parentheses.
 For example, `.head(3)` will return the top three rows of data and `.tail(7)` will return the bottom seven rows of data.

-## Tutorial
+## Tutorial 1

 Now that we know the three steps to read in our data, let's walk through an example.
-Download the following HR data set from Kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set
+Download the following HR data set from Kaggle: https://www.kaggle.com/rhuebner/human-resources-data-set.
+Take a moment to download this file and navigate where you just set up your Jupyter notebook files.
+Create a folder to store all practice files and materials.
+Then open up the Anaconda app, navigate to the Jupyter notebook section, and find the folder you just created to begin a new project.

 ### Reviewing the Data

 Can you think of some advantages/disadvantages to using one of these three approaches to review your data?